-SureGuard also has a video on their website that shows you quick steps to protecting your mattress.
-You can view it here.
+SureGuard also has a video on their website that shows quick steps to protecting the mattress.
+That video can be viewed here.

 Mattress protectors, especially ones that are waterproof, may have a “crinkling” or rustling sound that can be heard against bed sheets.